Shield Admin Access

 • View Domains

-• Both Superusers and Administrators can view the list of Domains that are part of the Organization, as well as which domain is considered the Primary domain, and can Sync with Microsoft.
+• Both Superusers and Administrators can view the list of Domains that are part of the Organization, which domain is considered the Primary domain, and can Sync with Microsoft.

 • Changes to Domains may only be performed in M365 by authorized accounts.